PSU-ICDS/icds_docs/docs/packages/anaconda.md

 	selected

 Alternately, you can find packages using the `conda search` command.
-This will only search channels that you have configured to use:
+This will only search channels that you have configured to use.
+For example, a search for the `r-tidyverse` package looks like this:

 ```
-conda search <pkgName>
+$ conda search r-tidyverse
+Loading channels: done
+# Name                       Version           Build  Channel
+r-tidyverse                    1.0.0        r3.3.1_0  pkgs/r
+r-tidyverse                    1.0.0        r3.3.2_0  pkgs/r
+r-tidyverse                    1.1.1        r3.3.2_0  conda-forge
+r-tidyverse                    1.1.1        r3.4.1_0  conda-forge
+...
 ```

 ### Creating an Anaconda Environment